KawaMat/Wire-Tester/README.md

 # Wire-Tester

-Firmware for device which examine correct conduction between two contacts(plugs) in manufactured multi-core cables.
+Firmware for device which expands amount of In/Out-puts in Arduino Uno and examines correct conduction between two contacts(plugs) in manufactured multi-core cables.